Loretta Lynn, coal miner's daughter and country queen, dies

 “I could see that other women was goin’ through the same thing, ‘cause I worked the clubs.
 I wasn’t the only one that was livin’ that life and I’m not the only one that’s gonna be livin’ today what I’m writin’,” she told The AP in 1995.

 Even into her later years, Lynn never seemed to stop writing, scoring a multi-album deal in 2014 with Legacy Records, a division of Sony Music Entertainment.
-In 2017, she suffered a stroke that forced her to stop touring, but she released her 50th solo studio album, “Still Woman Enough” in 2021.
+In 2017, she suffered a stroke that forced her to postpone her shows.

 She and her husband were married nearly 50 years before he died in 1996.
 They had six children: Betty, Jack, Ernest and Clara, and then twins Patsy and Peggy.
 She had 17 grandchildren and four step-grandchildren.